alexgs/movie-watcher/README.md

 - [x] Add an endpoint to record watching a movie
 - [x] Add an endpoint to retrieve data about a movie, including how many times it has been watched
   - [x] Implement computing the entity state from the event store
-- [ ] Add an endpoint to retrieve data about a user, including how many movies they have watched
+- [-] Add an endpoint to retrieve data about a user, including how many movies they have watched
-  - [ ] Implement projections
+  - [x] Implement projections

 ### Notes